18 December 2017

 Below is a list of easy tricks you can use during a shoot to impress your clients and gain those perfect photos.

 Outdoor areas are important features to capture in real estate photography, as they can differentiate a listing.
 But if they’re not shot well they can look ugly and cluttered.

 In outdoor areas, if a BBQ looks well-used and old, make sure you keep a cover on them.
 This makes the area look neat and tidy.
-Also, in this scenario we recommend using a wide-angel lens so that the focus won’t be on the BBQ, but creating a ‘lifestyle’ image to capture the overall area.
+Also, in this scenario, we recommend using a wide-angle lens so that the focus won’t be on the BBQ, but creating a ‘lifestyle’ image to capture the overall area.

 2. Capturing The View

 If a property has a view it is essential that you capture it well, this is often an essential selling point for a listing.

 When trying to capture a view, it’s always good practice to include a part of the balcony rail in the photo to show perspective in the image.
 This way buyers realize it is an actual view